bacalhau-project/bacalhau/docs/examples/model-inference/Openai-Whisper/index.md

-Then run the script with the default parameters
+Let's run the script with the default parameters: